Benefits of Enrolling

 - It is a good idea to meet with an advisor every semester prior to class registration to make sure you are staying on track.

 Register for Classes

-If you do not pay the balance of your tuition and fees on time, you may risk being dropped from your classes.
+If you do not pay the balance of your tuition and fees by the due date, you will not be able to register for any additional classes or receive your transcripts.
 To check the due date of your tuition and fees, go to your Online Student Center.